 III.31.9: Ge's suggestion that this vs. concerns the Angirases' Sattra, a months-long ritual, seems completely convincing.
+Note the verb sedur 'they sat' in pāda a and the nominal sádanam 'sitting' in c.
 I am less convinced by his interpr. of c (fld. by Re, WG), that this Sattra is frequently (bhūri) repeated now, though I admit that both the hic-et-nunc prn. idám and the particle $n\dot{u}$ might support his view.
 I prefer Lü's interpr.
 (Varuṇa, 511, fld. by Schmidt 168), who takes bhūri as 'long' and the hemistich as a further description of the Angirases' Sattra in the Vala myth.